Leizhenpeng/starter-mastergo-vue/README.md

 pnpm run dev:ui //dev ui
 pnpm run dev:hook // dev masterGo code
 ```

+## change manifest.json
+get your own plugin Id, change it in manifest.json

 ## build

 Run the following command to compile your plugin to show in masterGo